-El Almejal ecolodge is a company that began activities in 1982, having the design of a cabin that was being lent among family and friends, to be formalized as a local company, even when this region was not listed as a tourist destination.
-It wasn’t until years later that it was decided to formalize under a responsible look with the natural resources of the territory and with sustainable community practices with the inhabitants of the territory, developing activities that employ and promote entrepreneurship through sustainable practices among its workers and its visitors in a permanent way.
+El Almejal ecolodge is a company that began activities in 1982, having the design of a cabin that was being lent among family and friends, that was formalized as a local company even when its region was not listed as a tourist destination.
+It wasn’t until years later that the ecolodge incorporated a responsible outlook with the natural resources of the territory and sustainable community practices with the inhabitants of the territory, developing activities that employ and promote entrepreneurship through sustainable practices among its workers and its visitors in a permanent way.

-Later, they formalized this trend by taking specialized training courses in sustainability, approaching the Inter-American Institute of Tourism in Costa Rica under the ecotourism approach, as well as private training with personalities in the field, such as Dr. Ricardo Anzola, which led to the modification of the structure of the hotel, its facilities and its vision.
-Still, the hotel, since 1991, has had an organized and structured plan in favor of sustainability.
+Later, they formalized this trend by taking specialized training courses in sustainability.
+They approached the Inter-American Institute of Tourism in Costa Rica under the ecotourism approach, as well as private training with personalities in the field, such as Dr. Ricardo Anzola, which led to the modification of the structure of the hotel, its facilities, and its vision.
+Still, since 1991, the hotel has had an organized and structured plan in favor of sustainability.

-The development of practices together with the community was developed at the same time, adding followers to this sustainable vision of the economy, and generating a collective resilience in favor of caring for the ecosystem and formal employment.
-The population became involved from their participation in jobs such as cooking, maintenance, to their participation as responsible and trained caretakers and tour guides who seek the conservation of their biocultural heritage.
-Likewise, El almejal has served as an incubator for ecotourism entrepreneurship projects for the same workers, providing direct economic benefits to the inhabitants of the region, accompanying them from their initial formation to consolidating them through formal registration in the Colombian tax system, thus generating well-paid jobs that are environmentally-responsible and in solidarity with the community.
+At time same time, a collaborative development of practices with the community was pursued, adding followers to this sustainable vision of the economy and generating a collective resilience in favor of caring for the ecosystem and formal employment.
+The population became involved, from their participation in jobs such as cooking and maintenance to their participation as responsible and trained caretakers and tour guides who seek the conservation of their biocultural heritage.
+Likewise, El Almejal has served as an incubator for ecotourism entrepreneurship projects for the same workers, providing direct economic benefits to the inhabitants of the region.
+From their initial formation to consolidating them through formal registration in the Colombian tax system, this practice generated well-paying jobs that are environmentally-responsible and are in solidarity with the community.